 There will be a tapered withdrawal of the additional relief for estates with a net value of more than £2 million.
 For some, they may not see any benefit from the extra nil rate band, as it will be reduced by £1 for every £2 that the deceased’s net estate exceeds £2 million.

 This additional relief has started to be phased in taking effect on deaths on or after 6th April 2017.
 In 2020 to 2021, it increased to £175,000.
 From 2021 to 2022 onwards, the relief will increase in line with the Consumer Prices Index.

 All of this means that when you combine the basic IHT nil rate band of £325,000 with the full RNRB of £175,000 each, married couples will have a nil rate band of £1million.
-Any unused RNRB is transferrable to the deceased’s spouse or civil partner’s estate when they die and leave a home to their direct descendants.
+Any unused RNRB is transferable to the deceased’s spouse or civil partner’s estate when they die and leave a home to

 We recommend keeping your Wills under constant review to cater to changing circumstances and legislative change.
 Get in touch today to see how we can help, click here to contact us directly.

 Harding Evans is a trading name of Harding Evans LLP, a limited liability partnership, registered in England & Wales (registered number: OC311802), authorised and regulated by the Solicitors Regulation Authority (SRA number: 419663).